 My life has been about climbing out of playing these two roles: a critical inner voice (the parent) and a beaten-down inner voice (the child).
 I now see that the way out is to let go of both of these and to summon up a third and balanced inner voice (the adult).

 That’s what started this whole exploration.
-I noticed an adult voice that took command of a situation (lost on me now).
+I noticed an adult voice that took command of a situation (lost on me what the situation was now).
 I had never heard this voice before.
 I recognized it as an adult voice and that immediately threw into stark relief the two voices I’d been listening to.
 I now saw them as my parent and child ego states, arguing.

 What Berne calls “adult” Sanat Kumara and Archangel Michael call “balanced.”